scipion-em/docs/_sources/docs/facilities/facilities-workflows.rst.txt

 When you are happy with all protocols, select the *Import* protocol, *right-click > Restart workflow*.
 Then, the *Import* should start to import data and the rest of the protocols should change to the *Schedule* mode.
-A scheduled protocol is waiting for ready inputs, i.e. when all inputs become ready for it, that protocol should automatically start to process the incoming data changing to the *Running* mode.
+Scheduled protocols wait for ready inputs, i.e. when all inputs become ready to a certain protocol, that protocol should automatically start to process the incoming data (changing to the *Running* mode).

+If, for some reason, a protocol remains in scheduled mode even all inputs seem ready, you can monitor the reason why still scheduled by *right click > browse > Logs > schedule.log > double click*.
+That text log lists the reasons will keeping scheduled, then go to the bottom to check the most resent steps.

-Alternatively, a *JSON* template can be launched from the command line as follow
+Alternatively to the GUI, Scipion is able to launch *JSON* templates from the command line as follow

 .. code-block:: bash

-    scipion3 python -m pyworkflow.project.scripts.create name="myAcquisition" workflow="path/to/your/workflow.json"
+    scipion3 python -m pyworkflow.project.scripts.create name="myAcquisition" workflow="/path/to/your/workflow.json"
     scipion3 python -m pyworkflow.project.scripts.schedule myAcquisition
     scipion3 project myAcquisition

-where the first command creates the project named *myAcquisition* from the ``workflow.json`` file (in this case), the second starts the processing of the project named *myAcquisition* and the third opens the Scipion GUI to see the project named *myAcquisition*.
+where the first command creates the project named *myAcquisition* using the */path/to/your/workflow.json* template, the second starts the processing of the *myAcquisition* project and the third opens the Scipion GUI to show the *myAcquisition* project.

 Dynamic templates